365businessdev/downloads/docs/en-us/index.md

 Welcome to the download section of 365 business development.

-On this page, you will find downloads where we provide so-called Runtime Packages for Microsoft Dynamics 365 Business Central On-Premise environments.
-These are pre-configured packages that you can use in your Microsoft Dynamics 365 Business Central On-Premise installation.
-It is important to use the correct version for your platform version of Microsoft Dynamics 365 Business Central.
+On this page, you will find so-called runtime packages for Microsoft Dynamics 365 Business Central On-Premise environments.
+These are pre-compiled Microsoft Dynamics 365 Business Centrall app packages that you can use in your Microsoft Dynamics 365 Business Central On-Premise environment.
+It is important to select the correct platform version for your version of Microsoft Dynamics 365 Business Central.

-The Runtime Packages are generally intended for use with Microsoft Dynamics 365 Business Central On-Premise versions.
+The runtime packages are generally intended for use with Microsoft Dynamics 365 Business Central On-Premise environments.
 If you are using a cloud environment, you should obtain the corresponding packages via the Microsoft AppSource marketplace.

 <div class="alert alert-info">
-    <i class="fa-duotone fa-thin fa-lightbulb fa-lg" style="--fa-secondary-color: #00b7c3; --fa-primary-color: #111111;"></i> <strong>Note:</strong> If you are unsure how to proceed or have questions about the Runtime Packages, please contact our support.
+    <i class="fa-duotone fa-thin fa-lightbulb fa-lg" style="--fa-secondary-color: #00b7c3; --fa-primary-color: #111111;"></i> <strong>Note:</strong> If you are unsure how to proceed or have questions about the runtime packages, please contact our support.
 We are happy to assist you.<br>
     <br>
     For more information, please refer to our <a href="https://docs.365businessdev.com/de-de/installation/introduction.html" target="_blank">installation documentation</a>.
 </div>